 Mediterranean diet may reduce risk of frailty in old age

-The study team analyzed data on nearly 6,000 older adults who were part of four studies - three of them done in countries that actually border the Mediterranean Sea and one in Asia.
-No matter where they lived, people whose diets most closely followed Mediterranean diet principles were less than half as likely as those with the least-Mediterranean diets to become frail as they aged.
+The study team analysed data on nearly 6,000 older adults who were part of four studies - three of them done in countries that actually border the Mediterranean Sea and one in Asia.
+No matter where they lived, people whose diets most closely followed Mediterranean diet principles, were less than half as likely as those with the least-Mediterranean diets to become frail as they aged.

 This, in turn, is associated with a risk of being admitted to hospital or becoming dependent on others for your care, Walters said.
 “We have been looking at ways that this can be prevented, including diet and exercise, amongst other things.”